GoogleChrome/CertificateTransparency/log_policy.md

 Log operators should expect ongoing querying of their logs from Google's compliance monitoring infrastructure throughout the lifetime of the log.

+CT log operators may request that multiple operator JSON objects be processed by Chrome to handle multiple log families, however Chrome reserves the right to limit the number of operator JSON objects per operator.
+It is expected that the maxium number of operator JSON objects for an operator will be in the low single-digits.

 ---

 ## Log API Specification Requirements